 Three Ways You Know Visitors Are Leaving Your Website (And How To Reduce It)

 There are hundreds of different ways that people drive traffic to a website.
-Social media marketing, paid and organic search marketing, billboards, TV, Radio, networking events are just a few examples.
+Social media marketing, paid and organic search marketing, billboards, TV, Radio, and networking events are just a few examples.
 BirdSeed doesn’t help drive traffic.
-What BirdSeed does is help increase the amount of website visitors that turn into customers by greatly improving and simplifying the user experience while the visitor is there.
+What BirdSeed does is help increase the number of website visitors that turn into customers by greatly improving and simplifying the user experience while the visitor is there.
 There are three ways that a business can know that website visitors are leaving the website before they convert into customers.
-Let us explore these three ways and then see one solution can solve them.
+Let us explore these three ways and then see if one solution can solve them.
 To understand these three, we must first define a couple of marketing terms.